 We have agreed to indemnify UBS and JPMS against liabilities under the Securities Act of 1933, as amended, or to contribute to payments that UBS may be required to make relating to these liabilities as described in the prospectus supplement and the prospectus.
-We will agree that UBS may sell all or a part of the notes that it purchases from us to its affiliates at the price indicated on the cover of the pricing supplement, the document that will be filed pursuant to Rule 424(b)(2) and containing the final pricing terms of the notes.
+We have agreed that UBS may sell all or a part of the notes that it purchases from us to its affiliates at the price indicated on the cover of this amended and restated pricing supplement.